psychemedia/island-storynotes/odo.md

 47 5-0).
-Quibert describes a curious instance of Odo’s zeal for sacred relics (lie Sancto- rum Pignoribua , i, S).
-Odo also had in- structed, at his own expense, a number of scholars, among whom were Thomas, arch- bishop of York, and his brother Samson, bishop of Worcester ; and Thurstan, abbot of Glaa- tonbuiw.
-Another dependent of Odo's was
-Amuli, the first Latin patriarch of Jerusa- lem, who accompanied the Bishop of Bayeux on his departure from Normandy in 1090, and owed his subsequent promotion to the wealth bequeathed him by his patron (Gm-
+Quibert describes a curious instance of Odo's zeal for sacred relics (lie Sanctorum Pignoribua , i, S).
+Odo also had in- structed, at his own expense, a number of scholars, among whom were Thomas, archbishop of York, and his brother Samson, bishop of Worcester ; and Thurstan, abbot of Glaatonbuiw.
+Another dependent of Odo's was Amuli, the first Latin patriarch of Jerusalem, who accompanied the Bishop of Bayeux on his departure from Normandy in 1090, and owed his subsequent promotion to the wealth bequeathed him by his patron (Gm-
 DlffiT or Noqent, Gesta Dei per Francos, viii.
 1).
-It is possible that, among Odo’s benefactions to his cathedral, we must in- clude the famous Bayeux tapestry, which was perhaps executed for him by English artists (Febbman, Norman Conquest, iii.
+It is possible that, among Odo's benefactions to his cathedral, we must include the famous Bayeux tapestry, which was perhaps executed for him by English artists (Febbman, Norman Conquest, iii.
 562-572).

-When Ordoricus wrote, Odo’s son John was living at the court of Ilonry I. John was perhaps the father of Robert ‘nepas episcopi,’ who married the heiress of Wil- liam du Ilommet, and by her left a son,
-Richard de Humez, who became hereditary constable of Normandy (Stapmton, Hot,
+When Ordoricus wrote, Odo's son John was living at the court of Ilonry I. John was perhaps the father of Robert ‘nepas episcopi,' who married the heiress of William du Ilommet, and by her left a son, Richard de Humez, who became hereditary constable of Normandy (Stapmton, Hot,
 Scant 1 .
 Norm. ii. pp. clxxxii-clxxxiv),

-[Ordoricus Vitaliy (Soc. do 1’IIist. de France);
+[Ordoricus Vitaliy (Soc. do 1'IIist. de France);
 Will, of Poitiers and Will, of Jwni&ges in
 Duchesne's Histories Normnnnorum Scriptores ;
 English CUironicle; William of Malmesbury's
 Gobtu, Rcgum and Grata Pontificum, 8ymeon
-Dunelmoneis, Liber de Ilyda, Henry of Hunting- don, pp. 207, 211, 214-15, Memorials of St.
+Dunelmoneis, Liber de Ilyda, Henry of Huntingdon, pp. 207, 211, 214-15, Memorials of St.
 Dunstan, pp. 144, 153, 238 (these six in the
 Rolls Ser.); Flor, Wig.
 (English Hist.
 Soc.);
-Guibort of Nogent’s Gesta Dei per Francos, vii.
+Guibort of Nogent's Gesta Dei per Francos, vii.
 15, and viii.
 1, and Ds Sanctorum Pignoribua, i.
 3, ap.
-Migne’sPatrologin, p. clvi ; Waee’sRomaii do
+Migne'sPatrologin, p. clvi ; Waee'sRomaii do
 Rou, od.
 Andreson, and trnnsl.
-Taylor; Wilkine’s Concilia, i.
-323-4 ; Wharton’s Anglin Sacra, i,
+Taylor; Wilkine's Concilia, i.
+323-4 ; Wharton's Anglin Sacra, i,
 334-9 ; Gallia Christiana, xi.
 353-60; Froo-
-man’s Norman Conquest, and William Rufus.]
+man's Norman Conquest, and William Rufus.]